viktorbenei/steplib/docs/step_format.md

   variable's name.
   * [string] [required]

-> You can find an annotated Step repository example in the *templates/step* folder.
+> You can find an annotated Step repository example in the *templates/step* folder
+> and a full template Step repository at [https://github.com/steplib/step-template](https://github.com/steplib/step-template).